 - GPT – GUID Partition Table

 MBR Partition Style

-MBR partition structure is traditional which supports hard disk up to 2 TB size.
+MBR partition structure is traditional and supports hard disks up to 2 TB in size.
 And you can create only 4 logical partitions of the hard disk.

 GPT Partition Style

 Every partition on the disk has a globally unique identifier.
-GUID is a random string that is so long that every GPT partition on planet likey to have their own unique identifier.
+GUID is a random string that is so long that every GPT partition on the planet is likely to have its own unique identifier.

 GPT supports larger than 2 TB hard drives with an unlimited number of partitions.
 The size and partition limits depend on the operating system and its file system.

 Now you have a fair idea about BIOS, UEFI, GPT, and MBR; it will be easy to understand such disk errors.